 Payment of Fines

 Fines may be paid in person to UNA Transportation Services by cash, check or credit card.
-Payment instructions and additional information are provided on the back side of the citation.
+Debit/credit card payments may also be submitted online at una.edu/transportation.
+Payment instructions and additional information are provided on the citation.